ostr1969/dwgTextReader/README.md

 2. Run the app.
 3. Open a browser and navigate to:  (http://localhost:5000)
 4. Use the UI to:
-- Select folders to index
+- Select folders to index  (can also reselect previously indexed folder from a list)
 - Wait for indexing to finish
 - Perform searches (results will show your search words highlighted)